Membership Inference Attacks for Unseen Classes: Acknowledgements

 \section{Acknowledgements}

 We are extremely grateful to Rebecca Portnoff for insightful discussions regarding realistic data access models for CSAM detection.
-Thanks also to Shuai Tang, Martin Bertran, and Matteo Boglioni for discussions on quantile regression attacks.
+Thanks also to Shuai Tang, Martin Bertran, and Matteo Boglioni for discussions on quantile regression attacks and Alex Robey for helpful feedback on presentation.

 This work was supported in part by the National Science Foundation grants IIS2145670 and CCF2107024, and funding from Amazon, Apple, Google, Intel, Meta, and the CyLab Security and Privacy Institute.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of any of these funding agencies.
 P.T. was supported by a Carnegie Bosch Institute fellowship.
 Z.S.W. was in part supported by NSF Awards \#1763786 and \#2339775.